ulyssis/siyu/_pages/projects.md

 ---
 layout: page
-title: inclusion
+title: projects
-permalink: /inclusion/
+permalink: /projects/
-description: I am committed diversity, equity, and inclusion in astronomy and the world around me.
-Some of my related projects, both current and past, are summarized here.
+description: As an astronomer, I worked on projects that focused on small stars and their magnetic fields as well as projects related to inclusion STEM fields.
+The squares below are links to summaries of my major projects.

 ---

-{% for project in site.iprojects %}
+{% for project in site.projects %}

 {% if project.redirect %}
 <div class="project">